IDN-C-X/ZeldrisRobot/README.md

 Replace sqldbtype with whichever DB you're using (e.g. Postgres, MySQL, SQLite, `etc.) repeat for your username, password, hostname (localhost?), port (5432?), and DB name.

 Or, register on [ElephantSQL](https://www.elephantsql.com/) for free Postgresql.
-Learn for your self, I won't learn you anything.
+Learn for your self, I won't teach you anything.
 </details>